 Candidates submit entry – deadline 16 March 2018 at 12:00PM GMT+1.

 Germany, Austria, June 2018

-Four prize winners will meet in a multi-day workshop at the Landesmusikschule Kufstein (Austria), giving the young musicians the possibility to get to know each other and to practice the repertoire with experienced instructors.
-Out of four musicians from four different countries a chamber music quartet will be formed; European cooperation in its purest sense!
-The tour will be performed in 5 mostly small towns in Germany and Austria (Kufstein, Traun, Bad Ischl, Eggenfelden, Burghausen ).
+Four prize winners met in a multi-day workshop at the Landesmusikschule Kufstein (Austria), giving the young musicians the possibility to get to know each other and to practice the repertoire with experienced instructors.
+Out of four musicians from four different countries a chamber music quartet was formed; European cooperation in its purest sense!
+The tour was performed in 5 mostly small towns in Germany and Austria (Kufstein, Traun, Bad Ischl, Eggenfelden, Burghausen ).

-In 2018, 4 young musicians from Spain, Italy, Switzerland and Slovakia will play the tour:
+In 2018, 4 young musicians from Spain, Italy, Switzerland and Slovakia played the tour: